Rehabilitation Exercises / Stretches for the Knee

 Here is where the trouble begins, our muscles start to lose strength after just a few day of rest.
 It becomes critical to start passive stretching and not loose muscle strength and may be one of the most valuable things you can do to recover from your meniscus injury!
 A balance of exercise, range of motion, strengthening and endurance can relieve symptoms, protect your knee joint and prevent knee degeneration of the meniscus and cartilage. (source: American Academy of Orthopedic Surgeons)

 Muscles begin to atrophy (waste away) only after a few days of dis-use.
-As time passes the muscle fibers shrink and the muscle loses strength and the cells begin to die inside the muscle. (source: American Academy of Orthopedic Surgeons)
+As time passes the muscle fibers shrink and the muscle loses strength and microscopic bits of tissue begin to die inside the muscle. (source: American Academy of Orthopedic Surgeons)

 Your muscles supporting your knee are in weakened state you may have even already felt is if your knee may 'give-out' on you; walking up a set of stairs or getting up from your chair.
 It may have been even difficult to take that first step in the morning.
 All signs that the tissue around your knee is weakening and you are losing range of motion with your leg.
 While in fact, this pain and lack of movement in your leg and knee is holding you back in the healing process.
 Your body needs blood flow to heal correctly.
 The old adage 'use it or lose it' holds true here: in not moving your knee, you are losing out on critical extra blood flow to promote healing.